EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 This is just another proof that screams that lot of AI businesses are playing hit and run with investor's money.
 They try to rise the expectations to get money from the angel investors and whoever they can and then just fall epically when they fail to deliver.
 But at that moment, who cares, money has been made and businesses involve risks so...

+{{< figure src="images/meme-ai-is-this.jpg" class="md-local-image" alt="Meme mocking the capabilities of AI" >}}

 Devin AI fell into oblivion.
 At the same time, we are seeing the law of diminishing returns with each new LLM that appears (video and image generative models have not yet reached that point).

-Other companies abandonned the idea of replace developers and focused on becoming tools in code creation, like [Bolt, Lovable o V0]({{< ref path="/posts/artificial-intelligence/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.md" lang="en" >}})
+Other companies have already abandonned the idea of replace developers and focused on becoming tools in code creation, like [Bolt, Lovable o V0]({{< ref path="/posts/artificial-intelligence/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.md" lang="en" >}})

 {{<ad>}}